 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-Initial consultations from £20 and subsequent sessions are from £30 per 50 minute session.
+Consultations are from £40 per 50 minute session.

 Discounted rates are available for students.